Pesticide Applicator Continuing Education

 This Effective Pesticide Applications in Landscape and Turf Settings course discusses how to develop an agricultural integrated pest management (IPM) program in Georgia.
 Topics covered include a variety of pest management methods, such as augmentation, mechanical and cultural control, sanitation, and pesticide use.

-Mosquito management is a daunting task for many applicators.
-When mosquito management is done incorrectly or isn’t done at all, mosquitoes can make public spaces unusable.
-This course will discuss common methods of mosquito controls, everything from physical controls to pesticides, to record-keeping, all as part of a solid integrated pest management approach to mosquito control.
+This course discusses common methods of mosquito control, everything from physical controls to pesticides, to recordkeeping, all as part of a solid integrated pest management approach to mosquito control.

-When pesticide applications become necessary for good ornamental plant management it’s important to understand how application equipment works and how to properly calibrate the equipment.
-This course will discuss the most common types of equipment used for pesticide applications on ornamental plants, the way to calculate the volume of solution needed, and how to properly calculate the flow rate of the equipment.
+This course discusses the most common types of equipment used for pesticide applications on ornamental plants, the way to calculate the volume of solution needed, and how to properly calculate the flow rate of the equipment.

 This course teaches safe, effective, and economical pest control methods that empower you to manage pests that can impact property, people, or quality of life.
 By minimizing hazards to yourself, others, and the environment, you can safeguard against pest-related risks.